Reclaimed Teak Wood Furniture in Austin

 Our mission is to provide sustainably produced furniture to you at an affordable price.
 This is why we elect to use reclaimed teak for the production of all our pieces.

 So what is reclaimed teak?
 Reclaimed teak is teak wood harvested from old, unused structures.
 Due to teak's natural decay resistance and durability over eras, this wood has the same quality that freshly-cut teak does.
-This gives each and every piece even more stories to tell as well!
-By recycling this teak, we ensure that the world's forests can recover, and we can continue providing you with quality furniture for a price that won't break the bank.
+By using recycled teak wood, we ensure that the world's forests can recover, and we can continue providing you with quality furniture for a price that won't break the bank.

 Wood Care: Tips For Maintaining Your Teak Wood Furniture